 College of Osteopathic Medicine

 Throughout its history, the College of Osteopathic Medicine (COM) has maintained a tradition of dynamic growth and academic excellence.
-Students follow a four-year curriculum that prepares them to become osteopathic physicians through an integrated program of lectures, laboratories and clinical experiences in the on-campus clinic, hospitals and ambulatory care facilities.
+Students follow a four-year curriculum that prepares them to become osteopathic physicians through an integrated program of lectures, laboratories and other experiential learning opportunities, as well as clinical experiences in the on-campus clinic, affiliate hospitals, and ambulatory care facilities.
 With a rich history, the college continues to focus on the future by developing outstanding osteopathic physicians to provide health care to the people of Iowa and the nation.
 To achieve these goals, the educational program will continue to emphasize a comprehensive approach to patients and their health problems.
-Although the importance of well-trained primary care osteopathic physicians (family medicine, internal medicine and pediatrics) is a basic tenet of the osteopathic medical philosophy, our students also explore careers in other specialties, such as emergency medicine, surgery, obstetrics and gynecology and anesthesiology.
+Although the importance of well-trained primary care osteopathic physicians (family medicine, internal medicine and pediatrics) is a basic tenet of the osteopathic medical philosophy, our students also explore and pursue careers in other specialties, such as emergency medicine, surgery, obstetrics and gynecology, and anesthesiology.

 To improve lives in our global community by educating diverse groups of highly competent and compassionate osteopathic physicians, health educators, researchers and scholars.